-COC will terminate a family's assistance if:
+The PHA will terminate a family's assistance if:

 The family has failed to comply with any family obligations under the program.
-See Exhibit 12-1 for a listing of family obligations and related PHA policies.
+See Exhibit 12-1 for a listing of family obligations and related COCPHA policies.

-Any family member has been evicted from federally-assisted housing in the last five years.
+Any family member has been evicted from federally assisted housing in the last threefive years.